pyexcel-renderers/pyexcel-gantt/README.rst

     p.save_as(file_name='tasks.csv',
               dest_file_name='tasks.gantt.html')

-Alternatively, you can do it with pyexcel's command line interface:
+Alternatively, you can do it with pyexcel's `command line interface`_:

 .. code-block:: bash